Typhoon Conson (2004): Taiwan and Hong Kong

 High winds and heavy rain warnings were issued for most of Taiwan along with sea warnings.
 Schools and businesses on Orchid Island were suspended on June 9 and 10 as Typhoon Conson passed by.
 Some domestic flights were cancelled and rail and ferry services were suspended ahead of the storm.
 When Conson was first classified, Hong Kong was placed under a standby signal as the storm was located within 800 km of the city Only a few showers were reported in the city due to the storm.
 Taiwanese officials checked water gates throughout the island on June 8 and found that 68 were missing.
 Water management officials stated that the missing gates could "...wreak unnecessary damage...".
 The following day, 42 of the missing gates had been replaced.
 Fishing boats returned to port for shelter during the storm.
 An emergency operations center was set up to carry out search and rescue missions during and following the typhoon.
 Heavy rains from the typhoon peaked at 262.5 mm in Yilan County.
-The storm caused minor damage and one minor injury during as it passed by Taiwan.
+The storm caused minor damage and one minor injury as it passed by Taiwan.
 Although Conson dropped heavy rains across the island, it was not enough to alleviate drought conditions in the southern areas.